jinbora0720/starter-academic2/content/home/research.md

 * *submitted*  https://arxiv.org/pdf/2009.08405.pdf

-* Adapted Bayesian heteroscedastic nonparametric regression to a multiple hypothesis testing framework.
+* Adapt Bayesian heteroscedastic nonparametric regression to a multiple hypothesis testing framework.
-* Imposed a generalized latent factor model to form a non-exchangeable prior for testing.
+* Impose a generalized latent factor model to form a non-exchangeable prior for testing.
-* Developed a matrix completion method for a latent matrix.
+* Develop a matrix completion method for a latent matrix.
-* Tackled sparsity of the ToxCast data using hierarchical framework.
+* Tackle sparsity of the ToxCast data using hierarchical framework.
-* Enabled prediction for non-tested chemical’s activity.
+* Enable prediction for non-tested chemical’s activity.
-* Broadened the definition of activity including heteroscedasticity.
+* Broaden the definition of activity including heteroscedasticity.

 """